andrewjthomsen/Cosmo-Chat/README.md

 - Profanity filter to keep language PG.

 ## Possible Future Features
-- Improved design and mobile responsiveness
+1. Let users pick from a drop down list of active chat rooms with other users from signin.
-- Authentication with Passport
+2. Authentication with Passport
 - User login screen
+3. Needs further styling (Cosmo themed)

 ## Demo
 Project can be viewed by clicking on the following link: https://aqueous-chamber-75752.herokuapp.com/